 “I purchased 350 dollars of product, I wasn't sure how they would react with my skin and asked if I could bring them back off I had any troubles and was told I had 2 weeks.
 I went home and got hives from their product.
 I went back the next day and was told that they do not do refunds and they showed my receipt which said no refunds even though they verbally told me I could take it back.”

 What we find the most concerning about these Introstem complaints is that the brand does not even bother to respond in most cases.
-Brands that take customer experience and happiness seriously tend to respond to all public complaints and try to resolve them.

 Our Clean Skincare Picks

-There are skincare products that contain ingredients shown in clinical trials to be effective for reducing wrinkles and improving skin quality generally.
+There are skincare products containing ingredients shown in clinical trials to be effective for reducing wrinkles and improving skin quality.

-Annie Mak Vitamin C Serum is our top skin cream pick because of its effective and clean formulation.
 It contains hyaluronic acid which was described as a "skin-rejuvenating biomedicine" in a medical review due to its ability to reduce wrinkles and signs of facial aging.

-Hydraglow is our top moisturizer pick.
 It features bakuchiol as an active ingredient which was described in a 2014 clinical trial as "clinically proven to have anti-aging effects."

-None of the products recommended in this section contain additive ingredients that we consider questionable from a health perspective.
+All of the products recommended in this section are entirely free of ingredients that we consider to be unhealthy.

-Introstem Pros and Cons
+Pros and Cons of Introstem

 Pros: